Late September Reviews (2023)

 If you're looking for a place to buy any of the books I've reviewed, please consider our Bookshop page (if you use our links to purchase any books we get a small commission).
 Let us know if there's a category you'd like to see curated and we'll see if we can get some titles together.

-As for the podcast, hopefully you're enjoying our most recent episode, LEGENDBORN by Tracy Deonn, as well as the first half of our interview with author Seanan McGuire (AKA Mira Grant, A. Deborah Baker), released in January.
-If you'd like to receive the second (spoiler-filled) half of the interview, please consider supporting us on Patreon.
-Patrons receive this newsletter one week early, as well as a list of upcoming podcast episodes for the next three months.
+As for the podcast, hopefully you're enjoying our most recent episode.
+If you'd like to receive episodes early, as well as bonus content, please consider supporting us on Patreon.
+Patrons receive this newsletter one week early, as well as a list of upcoming podcast episodes.

 Patrons pledging $20 or more each month receive a bonus episode.
 Patrons pledging $50 or more can vote once per month on what we'll cover in the podcast.
 You can find all of those polls here.
 Patrons at any level receive the booklist with our planned episodes for up to three months at a time.